woocommerce/woocommerce-ios/docs/YOSEMITE.md

 * `AppSettingsStore`.
 Registers and responds to actions declared in `AppSettingsAction`.
 It implements the logic to save and retrieve application settings.
 * `CommentStore`.
 Registers and responds to actions declared in `CommentAction` It implements the business logic pertaining comments.
 * `CardPresentPaymentsStore`.
 Registers and responds to actions declared in `CardPresentPaymentsAction`.
 It implements the logic to collect payments with external card readers.
 * `CustomerStore`.
-Implements support for operations related to Customers, like retrieving customer details.
+Implements support for operations related to Customers, like searching and retrieving customer details.
 * `NotificationStore`.
 Registers  and responds to`NotificationAction`
 * `OrderStore`.
 Registers `OrderAction` with the `Dispatcher` and responds to the actions declared in it.
 * `OrderNoteStore`.
 Business logic pertaining order notes.
 Registers and responds to operation declared in `OrderNoteAction`